HorizenOfficial/horizen-academy-v2/docs/privacy/private-transactions.md

 description: In this article, we introduce you to the different technologies that enable private transactions on a public blockchain.
 image: https://www.horizen.io/academy/img/private-transactions/private-transactions-meta.jpeg
 last_update:
-  date: 2/21/2023
+  date: 1/17/2024
   author: Horizen Contributor

 ---

 # Private Transactions in Crypto

 One of the great value propositions of blockchains is the _transparency_ that such public ledgers offer.
-There are many cases though where it is desirable to conduct _private transactions_.

 In this article, we want to introduce you to _four concepts_ that aim to increase the level of privacy for transactions on public blockchains.

 It is a common misconception that cryptocurrencies are anonymous.

 Most of them are **pseudonymous**, meaning that real-world identities are represented by addresses.
 [Addresses](wallets/wallet-addresses.md) and identities can be connected through ongoing data analysis.